GATB/DiscoSnp/discoSnpRAD/COOKBOOK.md

 for i in 1 2 3 4 5; do wget http://bioinformatique.rennes.inria.fr/data_cookbook_discoSnp-RAD/set$i.fastq.gz; done
 ```

-For each example, the full commands are proposed at the end of the section.
+**Full commands:** For each example, the full commands are proposed at the end of the section.

+**Computation time** is approximately 10 to 15 minutes per example (once dataset is dowloaded).

+***

+**Note about multiplexed data**

+To date, DiscoSnp-RAD is not able to consider multiplexed data.
+Hence, input files need to be demultiplexed to samples.

 - - - -

 ## 1. <a name="1"> No reference genome - Using only reads 1 from pairs - No clustering</a>